 Installing grab bars in the shower or bath and near the toilet will help prevent falls.
 Seniorliving.com advises using vertical or U-shaped grab bars, as opposed to diagonal bars, which are conducive to slipping.
 The walls also need to be reinforced to support the weight of the person using the bars.

-An elevated toilet with ample space for maneuvering a walker or getting into a wheelchair are recommended for those with mobility issues.
+An elevated toilet with ample space for maneuvering a walker or getting into a wheelchair is recommended for those with mobility issues.
 Ageinplace.org also suggests installing a lower sink with knee clearance.

 Make sure there is enough space to maneuver a wheelchair or walker.
 Lighting should be ample and reachable from the bed.
 Rocker light switches near the headboard are recommended.
 Create closet space with a doorway that can accommodate mobility equipment and lower shelves for easy access.